bieniu/brother/README.md

 # brother
-Python wrapper for getting data from Brother laser printers via snmp
+Python wrapper for getting data from Brother laser and inkjet printers via snmp